MichaelAl0/MichaelAI0/README.md

 # 👨🏾‍💼 Michael A. Harris

-**`(Web Developer/Full-Stack Developer/Security Enthusiast🔐)`**
+**`(Full-Stack Developer/ Security Enthusiast🔐)`**

-<h3> Hi!
-I'm currently honing my skills as a Software Engineer, working with Ruby's backend API and Angular for frontend projects.
-Additionally, I have graduated from a backend coding bootcamp, where I learned more about full-stack development.
-As a self-motivated learner, I'm always seeking to expand my knowledge and stay up-to-date with the latest technologies.
-My ultimate goal is to use my expertise to contribute to innovative projects that can make a meaningful impact on the world.👨🏾‍💻</h3>
+<h3> Hi everyone!
+I'm MichaelAI0, a code coach with Codefi CodeLabs.
+I've been teaching the fundamentals of coding for HTML, CSS, and JavaScript for the past year, and I'm excited to start learning more advanced topics like Java development.
+I'm passionate about helping others learn to code, and I believe that everyone has the potential to be a great coder.
+My ultimate goal is to use my skills to make a meaningful impact on the world by helping people develop the skills they need to succeed in the tech industry and solve real-world problems.👨🏾‍💻</h3>

 <br />
 <hr>